20 Brilliant And Inspiring Home Libraries

 This polished wood paneled library comes from an Italian style palazzo in Montecito, CA created by Santa Barbara based SFA Design. (see entire post) The pitched ceiling is decorated with hand painted grotesque frescoes.
 The designers tempered the formality of the space with plump traditional design sofas making the room welcoming and comfortable.

 Another high end custom solution could be SigeGold Boiserie.
 Shown here is a personal study paneled in warm natural cherry, with flute columns and carved capitals.
 SigeGold custom makes doors, cabinets, boiserie, paneling and furniture.
-Their consulting, design and customization are combined with traditional Italian manufacturing techniques to produce exclusive furnishings.
+Their consulting, design and customization combine with traditional Italian manufacturing techniques to produce exclusive furnishings.

 I also came across some books you may be interested in pertaining to this: One is “At Home with Books: How Book Lovers Live with and Care for Their Libraries”..from Potter Style.
 The other being “House Beautiful’s Decorating with Books”..from Hearst.
 There are lots of others as well.